madskjeldgaard/feedbackdelay-sc/README.md

 Does what it says on the tin: A feedback delay plugin for SuperCollider with cubic interpolation and support for both audio and control rate arguments.

+## Features

+The following plugins are included:
+- FeedbackDelay: A feedback delay with cubic interpolation and support for both audio and control rate arguments.
+- VAStateVariableFilter: A state variable filter with cutoff, resonance and 8 different filter types.
+This is based on an analog topology.

 ## Development

 The delay line code is written using modern C++ templating tricks, to allow easily making variations with different operations.